survivejs/react-book/manuscript/05_react_and_flux.md

 As you might remember from the earlier chapters React provides a set of lifecycle hooks.
 We can connect `NoteStore` with our View using `listen/unlisten` at `componentDidMount` and `componentWillUnmount`.
 Doing it this way makes sure we don't have weird references hanging around if/when components get created and removed.

 Performing all of the needed changes piecewise wouldn't be nice I have included whole `App` View below.
-Take note how we use `NoteActions` and `NoteStore` in particular.
+Notice how we use `NoteActions` and `NoteStore` in particular.
 As we alter `NoteStore`, this leads to a cascade that causes our `App` state update through `setState`.
 This in turn will trigger component `render`.

 **app/components/App.jsx**